agaffney-hub/final-capstone/README.md

 We will be using both unsupervised learning with PCA analysis to identify predictors of the injuries to prioritize the factors that do influence the groupings of injuries and removing those that do not have an impact.
 The Unsupervised analysis will utilize K-Means clustering and PCA.
 We will subsequently use supervised machine learning to create a predictive model that can predict which game parameters are likely to predict a specific type of injury and, if applicable, the severity of the injury.

-The Machine Learning models that will be used will be Complement Naive Bayes, XG Boost, and Neural Networks.
-Complement Naive Bayes replies on a set of non-interdependent columns to calculate the probability of an item belonging to all classes, which is the ideal Naive Bayes model to use with extremely imbalanced data, which is what we are dealing with the a small subset of injuries among hundreds of thousands of non-injurious plays.
-Random Forests is an acceptable model for binary classification, but we want to look more into the ability to both classify and predict - the XG Boost is a gradient-boosted decision tree model, which allows for regression, classification, and ranking, allowing for much more flexibility and predictive power than the Random Forests tree model.
+The Machine Learning models that will be used will be Random Forests and Neural Networks.
+Random Forests is an acceptable model for both binary and numerical classification.
+We were able to use Random Forests to make predictive models to predict whether an injury occurred, if it was severe, what body part was injured, and the duration of injury.

   Finally, Deep Learning with Neural Networks is an excellent choice for analysis in this situation, as it can also be used for both binary classification as well as sorting into *n* possible outcomes.

-For the sampling, because there is a very unbalanced dataset regarding positions on the field, we will most likely have to stratify the samples containing both information regarding the injury and non-injury plays.
+For the sampling, because there is a very unbalanced dataset regarding positions on the field, we will most likely have use random sampling to perform an undersampled datafram, and then stratify the samples containing both information regarding the injury and non-injury plays.
 We will be using scikit-learn's test_train_split to stratify and split the data into training sets.
 The models will be trained, fit, and validated using the appropriate methods per machine learning model.

 To perform the data cleaning, we will be using the following libraries:
 ```